nodejs/node-addon-api/doc/async_worker_variants.md

     // ...
 };

-// Call our native addon with the paramters of a string three callback functions nativeAddon.echo("example", onErrorCallback, onOkCallback, onProgressCallback);
+// Call our native addon with the paramters of a string and three callback functions nativeAddon.echo("example", onErrorCallback, onOkCallback, onProgressCallback);
 ```